jhallen/joes-sandbox/exorsim/mpl/readme.md

 ## Support functions

 MPLSLIB contains language support subroutines for operations which are not native to the 6800.
-I have figured out some of them do:
+I have figured out some of them:

 * .F0F  Copy string from T to X.  If source is short, fill with space.
 Left justify
   * .T has source